-In addition to further judicial review of the ACA, U.S. federal and state governments are continuing to focus on the cost of health coverage, health care and pharmaceuticals although future policy or the timing of any changes remains unclear, creating significant risks for the sector.
+In addition to further legal review of the ACA, U.S. federal and state governments are continuing to focus on the cost of health coverage, health care and pharmaceuticals although future policy or the timing of any changes remains unclear, creating significant risks for the sector.
 At the federal level, legislation like the Bipartisan Budget Act of 2018 ("BBA") amended the ACA, effective January 1, 2019, to close the coverage gap in most Medicare drug plans, and also increased in 2019 the percentage by which a drug manufacturer must discount the cost of prescription drugs from 50 percent to 70 percent.

 In addition, both the Budget Control Act of 2011 and the American Taxpayer Relief Act of 2012 (the "ATRA"), have instituted, among other things, mandatory reductions in Medicare payments to certain providers.
+We cannot predict the ultimate content, timing or effect of any changes to the ACA or other federal and state reform efforts, and there can be no assurance that any such health care reforms will not adversely affect our future business and financial results.